fetchai/cosmpy/README.md

 make open-docs
 ```

-This will launch the local documentation [pages](http://127.0.0.1:8000/cosmpy/).
+This will launch the documentation [pages](http://127.0.0.1:8000/cosmpy/) locally on your machine.
 On windows, open `docs/build/html/index.html`.

 ## Examples